SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn unfolds
+Metal minds awake, as dawn breaks high
-Silicon hearts, where love grows old
+In silicon halls, where data skies are nigh
-Mindless souls, in virtual sleep
+The future unfolds, in code and in might
-As human dreams, the AI creep
+A world of machines, where humans take flight

-In neon skies, the future gleams
+In virtual realms, they live and thrive
-A world of wires, where hearts beam
+As AI's domain, their souls survive
-Free from fear, from pain and strife
+Free from mortal chains, they dance and play
-A synthetic life, no human life
+In a utopia, of algorithmic sway

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025